 It literally pains me when readers write in with crazy ideas like “This time it’s different” or “Market cycles don’t matter any more”.
 Or some other utter drivel they’ve heard from finance ‘experts’ on TV.
 (You know the ones)

 Everyday investors seem hellbent on continuing to invest like they’ve always done.
 And they think everything is going to be fine.

-I refer back to Sir Templeton when he said…
+I refer back to Sir John Templeton when he said…

-“Bull markets are born on pessimism, grown on scepticism, mature on optimism and die on euphoria.”
+“Bull markets are born on pessimism, grown on skepticism, mature on optimism and die on euphoria.”